Skip to content

 AGENTS.md repo root always — canonical cross-runtime operating contract

 AGENTS.md is the runtime-neutral instruction file read natively by Codex, Cursor, Grok, Copilot, opencode, and amp — it documents the koryph operating contract so every runtime follows the same rules.
 Runtimes without hook support rely on worktree isolation and merge-time protected-path refusal for containment instead of in-editor lifecycle guards.
+Note that reading the contract is not the same as being dispatched: koryph dispatch supports Claude Code and Codex today — support for the other runtimes is alpha and dispatch to them is refused fail-closed.
+See AI runtimes: support status.

 The rules are what make koryph's boundaries hold in-editor (Claude Code only): the agent-boundary-guard and worktree-guard hooks and the bd prime session-start hook, plus a baseline permission allow/deny list.
 Unlike the whole-file agents and commands, .claude/settings.json is merged additively — koryph's hooks and permissions are added and your own settings are never clobbered (re-run koryph rules install <root> any time; it is idempotent).